5 Fast Fixes to Improve Your Credit Score

 A good credit score can go a long way—but what exactly is a “good” score?
 And how can you improve your score when you’ve had some financial mishaps along the way?

 Most credit scores are between 600 and 750, with anything above a 700 suggesting good credit management.
 Credit scores are affected by elements in your credit report such as number and severity of late payments, type and age of accounts, total debt, and public records.
 Manager of Analytics for Experian, Arlene Dang explains that the biggest driving factor to a score is delinquency payments or payment history.

-3. Don’t Open A lot of New Accounts.
 New credit accounts will lower your average account age, which can have a negative impact on your score.
-Rapid account buildup appears risky if you are new credit holder.
+Rapid account buildup appears risky if you are a new credit holder.

 The biggest takeaway here is that you must be financially responsible to earn a good credit score.
 The first step to improving your score is knowing where you currently stand.
 Get your free credit report from www.annualcreditreport.com and start taking the necessary steps to improving your number today!